dee-kap/deecode/content/books/the-lucky-country.md

 > There are less than a dozen countries like Autralia that, throughout the century have been ruled efficiently by stable democratic governments.

 The author has a lot more to say about politics in Australia later in the book.
-Also, my first thought was (due to a bias of which I don't know the name yet) that surely India has been a stable democracy but then it occurred to me that in 1975 there was an emergency was declared under which many fundamental rights were suspended.
+Also, my first thought was (due to a bias of which I don't know the name yet) that surely India has been a stable democracy but then it occurred to me that in 1975 there a declaration of a constitutional emergency under which many fundamental rights were suspended.

 > Australian are too easy-going to become fanatics and they do not crave great men.